cakephp/docs/en/models/associations-linking-models-together.rst

 .. note::

     Table names are by convention in alphabetical order.
+It is possible to define a custom table name in association definition

 Make sure primary keys in tables **cakes** and **recipes** have "id" fields as assumed by convention.
 If they're different than